Alexandra Dempe, M.A.

 Alexandra Dempe (she/her) has been a PhD candidate and research assistant at the German Department of the University of Tübingen since February 2024.
 Prior to this, she completed a degree in German Studies with a minor in English/American Studies (B.A.) and in German Literature (M.A.) and American Studies (M.A.) at the University of Tübingen.
-Her research interests include periodical studies, translation studies, transnational modernisms, Black German literature, and gender and queer studies.
+Her research interests include periodical studies, translation studies, transnational modernisms, and Black German literature.

 PhD Project